PatrykBandyra/FileManager/README.md

 This program allows to:

-- move files from source directories (and their subdirectories) into target directory
+- move files from source directories (and their subdirectories) into target directory (the source directories trees are not preserved - all files will be moved into top level)
 - remove empty files from target directory and its subdirectories
 - remove temporary files (defined by user) from target directory and its subdirectories
 - remove duplicated files (based on content) from target directory and its subdirectories